 June’s son Justin has loved of all types of cars his entire life.
 He saved money and bought a very rough 1968 VW Beetle when he was 15.
 He spent his spare time after school and on weekends restoring it, achieving his goal of driving it when he turned 16.
 Starting in 1998, Justin spent a few summers helping out at Metropolitan Pit Stop.
 After receiving his Bachelor’s Degree in Business along with several years of retail management experience, he joined full time in 2014.
 Justin manages the shop; preparing estimates, scheduling service jobs and coordinating restorations.
 He enjoys working alongside our technicians whenever time permits and provides technical assistance to our customers.

-Rounding out the team, our lead technician Gigi brings many years of experience in restoration and fabrication.
+Rounding out the team, our lead technician Morton brings decades of experience in restoration and fabrication.
 Our master parts rebuilder Richard calls himself a lifelong car nut and drives his 1971 VW bus to work every day.

 Our team remains dedicated exclusively to the preservation of Metropolitans.
 No other types of vehicles are taken into the shop and no other vehicles’ parts are stocked.
 The dynamic business plan of the Metropolitan Pit Stop will assure the survival, support and growth of the Metropolitan for many generations to come.